-What Is BPD?
+What Is Borderline Personality Disorder?

-Borderline personality disorder is a mental health disorder that commonly causes instability and conflict in interpersonal relationships.
+Borderline personality disorder (BPD) is a mental health disorder that commonly causes instability and conflict in interpersonal relationships.
 Additionally, common signs and symptoms of BPD include intense and unpredictable emotions, impulsivity, urges to harm oneself or die by suicide, and unstable self-image.1

 Signs That Your Loved One Has BPD